shreyas-muralidhara/Mattarmost-Issue-Bot/DEPLOY.md

 We created a jenkins server that runs a build job for our bot, including running our integration tests.
 CI is run on a hosted VM.
 Our CI works based on a build running from a triggered commit, and also shows build logs of integration tests.
 We are using poll SCM from Jenkins that polls from our github repo every 2mins for an update.
 It creates a build on update and lets us know whether the build was a success or failure.

 Steps to login to the Jenkins Server:
+1. Enter URL http://34.69.92.186:8080 in the browser.
+2. Enter username as admin and password as admin